Planning for Foster Kittens

 "what do I do when I'm at work?"

 Have kitten, will travel!
 Talk to your employer about fostering in the office...you may be surprised to find that they say yes.
-As kittens sleep 16-20 hours a day, their presence beneath your desk will barely be noticeable.
+As kittens sleep 18-22 hours a day, their presence beneath your desk will barely be noticeable.
 Assure your supervisor that the kittens will be non-intrusive and suggest a test run; kittens cause minimal distraction and many employers are happy to say yes.
-If your office has a firm no-pet policy, there’s always the option of co-fostering with a friend or a loved one!
+If your office has a firm no-pet policy, there’s always the option of co-fostering with a friend or a loved one, fostering weaned kittens over 5 weeks of age (who can stay at home during the work day), or fostering a mama cat and her babies!

 "Is it expensive to foster?"